-3.3.4.1 Licensing of Public ECNs and ECSs
+3.3.4.42 Licensing of Public ECNs and ECSs

 The business opportunity to offer electronic communication services to the public of St Helena is a privilege that SHG will continue to exercise control over, in the public interest.
-A public ECN or ECS licence will be issued by the Governor in Council.
-Once issued it will then become the responsibility of the Regulator to provide oversight of licence compliance through the regulatory tools made available through the legislation and licence terms.
-A core condition of any licence issued for the provision of public electronic communications services and networks will be to enable and facilitate the development of St Helena as a hub for Permanent Earth Stations providing the necessary interconnection of the licensee's network with any other licensed network.
+A pPublic ECN or ECS licences will be issued by the Governor in Council.
+Once issued it will then the Regulator become the responsibility of the Regulator towill provide oversight of licence compliance through the regulatory tools made available through the legislation and licence terms.
+A core condition of any licence issued for the provision of public electronic communications networks and services will be to enable and facilitate the development of St Helena as a hub for Permanent Earth Stations providing the necessary interconnection of the licensee's network with any other licensed network.

 The detail of the public ECN and ECS licence terms and conditions will be subject to a negotiated agreement between SHG and the licensee.
-However, there are certain core terms that will be reflected in that agreement that will cover the following areas:
+However, there are certain core terms that will be reflected in that agreement to provide consistency between licensees that will cover the following areas:

-- A universal service access obligation with an obligation to supply - · Payment of a licence fee - Key Performance Indicators - Technical standards and requirements including appropriate measures to safeguard the safety and security of the network and services - Consumer protection obligations including establishment and maintenance of information systems that are adequate to support customer billing and directory inquiry services. - Quality of Service - Confidentiality of subscribers information and communications - Matters of national interest - Continuity of public telephone network including uninterrupted access to Emergency Services.
+- Definition of the scope of the licensed business - Terms of licence and renewal right (if applicable) - Licence fees (if applicable) - A universal service access obligation with an obligation to supply (if applicable) - Network roll-out obligations (if applicable) - Information reporting requirements - Payment of a licence fee - Key Performance Indicators - Technical standards and requirements including appropriate measures to safeguard the safety and security of the network and services - Obligation to negotiate interconnection and access (if applicable) - Establishment and maintenance of information systems that are adequate to support customer billing and directory enquiries; - Consumer protection obligations including establishment and maintenance of information systems that are adequate to support customer billing and directory inquiry services. - Quality of Service - · Confidentiality of subscribers information and communications - Matters of national interest - Social obligations such as Continuity of public telephone network including uninterrupted access to Emergency Services, minimum service standards and assistance during times of National Emergency.

-A licence for the provision of public electronic communication networks and services will be issued for a minimum period of 10 years.
-This is to ensure that the licensee has sufficient certainty to invest in the network infrastructure across the life of the licence with a reasonable return on this investment.
+A licence for the provision of public electronic communication networks and services will be issued for a minimum period of 10 years for a specified time period with a minimum period of four years and a maximum period of 12 years.-When agreeing a licence term SHG will take into consideration the requirements of consumers in St Helena, the necessary infrastructure developments required and the length of time network and service providers will need to ensure sufficient return on any investments made.
+This is to ensure that the ILicensees must have has sufficient certainty to invest in the network infrastructure across the life of the licence with a reasonable return on this investment.
 The licence terms will set the licence period and clearly provide for a notification period of termination.
 For the avoidance of doubt the licence has to either be revoked or terminated, there will be no mechanism for the licence to simply expire.